eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_resources_guide.md

 ### Subjective CPU Billing

 Subjective billing is an optional feature of the EOS blockchain that lets nodes bill account resources locally in their own node without sharing the billing with the rest of the network.
-It has, since its introduction, benefited the adopting nodes because it reduced node CPU usage by almost 90%.
-On the other side, sometimes, it results in failing transactions or lost transactions.
+It has, since its introduction, benefited the nodes, which adopted it, because it reduced the node CPU usage by almost 90%.
+On the other side, sometimes, it results in failed transactions or lost transactions.
 As a developer you should be aware that when a smart contract code uses a "check" function, like `assert()` or `check()`, to verify data, it can trigger transaction failure and thus can lead to subjective billing issues.
 One alternative is to assert or check earlier in a contract’s execution to reduce the billing applied.
-Or as long as the lack of an error message does not affect user experience, some contracts may also benefit from replacing some asserts and checks with return statements to ensure their transactions succeed and are billed objectively on-chain.
+Or if the lack of an error message does not affect user experience, some contracts may benefit from replacing some asserts and checks with return statements to ensure their transactions succeed and are billed objectively on-chain.

-More details about subjective billing can be found in [Introduction to subjective billing and lost transactions](https://eosnetwork.com/blog/api-plus-an-introduction-to-subjective-billing-and-lost-transactions/) article.
+Find more details about subjective billing in the [Introduction to subjective billing and lost transactions](https://eosnetwork.com/blog/api-plus-an-introduction-to-subjective-billing-and-lost-transactions/) article.

 ### How To Rent CPU